 Financial experts highly recommend, if possible, that you pay off and close joint credit accounts before filing for divorce.

-You may be responsible for only half the debt if it was incurred for the sake of the marriage but so far as the credit card company is concerned, if your spouse stops paying their court-ordered share, it’s back on you.
+You may be responsible for only part the debt if it was incurred for the sake of the marriage.
+But so far as the credit card company is concerned, if your spouse stops paying their court-ordered share, it’s back on you.

 Related Reading: Should You File For Bankruptcy or Divorce First?